 Following a couple of years in London Aiden then moved on to Dublin and worked in The Commons Restaurant for 4 years, and they were was awarded a Michelin star after 8 months.

 In May 2012 Aiden met Tim Bacon, the CEO of Living Ventures, and they clicked.
-They immediately started working on the concept that is Manchester House, where Aiden is currently head chef.
-Since the opening of the restaurant in 2014 it has has won a host of awards and accolades and continues to shine as a jewel in Manchester’s gastronomic crown.
-This was recognized earlier this year with Aiden & his team receiving 4 AA Rosettes.
+They immediately started working on the concept that is Manchester House.
+Since the opening of the restaurant in 2014 it has won a host of awards and accolades, including 4 AA Rosettes, and under Aiden’s guiding hand set the bar during an exciting new era of Manchester’s gastronomic scene.

 His culinary expertise and accolades means that Aiden is also a big draw at many events and festivals throughout the UK.
 Namely the foodies festival circuit Blue Dot Festival and the hugely successful Festival Number 6.

-Aiden has always been a huge supporter or national and local charities, and in recent years he has helped to riase thousand for numerous charitable organizations, including BrainWave, Christies & Hospitality Action.
+Aiden has always been a huge supporter or national and local charities, and in recent years he has helped to raise thousands for numerous charitable organizations, including BrainWave, Christies & Hospitality Action.